 The full generative algorithm is summarized in the following pseudocode:

-An interesting aspect of DDIM, frequently exploited in the literature, is that due to its deterministic nature, it also defines an {\em implicit} latent space, that opens the way to very interesting operations comprising latent space interpolation, or the exploration of interesting trajectories for editing purposes.
-The latent space can be obtained by integrating an ODE in the forward direction and then run the process in reverse to get the latent encodings that produce a given real image \cite{Diff_vs_GAN}.
-In \cite{asperti2022embedding}, it was shown that a deep neural network can also be trained to perform this embedding operation, sensibly reducing the cost of the operation.
+An interesting aspect of DDIM, frequently exploited in the literature, is that due to its deterministic nature, it also defines an {\em implicit} latent space.
+This opens the way to very interesting operations comprising latent space interpolation, or the exploration of interesting trajectories for editing purposes.
+The latent space can be obtained by integrating an ODE in the forward direction and then reverse the process to get the latent encodings that produce a given real image \cite{Diff_vs_GAN}.
+In \cite{asperti2022embedding}, it was shown that a deep neural network can also be trained to perform this embedding operation, sensibly reducing its cost.
 We shall provide details on the embedding network in Section~\ref{sec:embedding_network}.